 The spaciousness of the interior design derives from this pattern of 3 offset vaults which allow a maximum view through the house's open plan area, and from the height of the vault.
+The 3-vault system can be combined with domes and apses, or repeated back to back to form a variety of aesthetic and efficiently planned house designs.
+A prototype 3-Vaulted house has been tested and approved for California's severe earthquake codes and natural elements, in the harsh climate of the Mojave desert (over 100 degree F summer temperatures, freezing winters, flash floods, high speed wind, and the highest US earthquake zone 4).
+Learning and building an Earth One Home.
 Isolated in Camp, Syrians Desperate to Get Online.
 Michael Pizzi The U.N. refugee agency’s (UNHCR) innovation team has already released a mobile app designed for Syrians in Lebanon that explains refugees’ legal rights, dispels myths and points them to the nearest U.N. office in the event of an emergency.

 A wife, mom and teacher, Sanaa has been in Jordan since 2013 and is the only breadwinner in her household.
 She lives a busy life, taking care of her children, keeping the house clean, making food for her family and working as a teacher at the learning centre in Zaatari.
 When voting for Sanaa as their hero, many listed “the kindness in her heart” as the reason.